Knowledge workers dread meetings.

 It’s also valuable to know what’s going on in your direct report’s life outside of work.
 Scope of this discussion will vary based on your proximity with the individual.
 Avoid probing too much into their private matters.
 Just reiterate that you are always available to assist them, if they need anything.
 Encourage them to share anything that can affect their performance.
 And then adjust your expectations.

 Before meeting, gather details about the team member.
 How are they interacting with their colleagues?
 Are they meeting their targets or struggling to fulfil basic expectations?
 Are they performing up to their potential?
 Are they in the right role given their skillset?
 Do they need any specific training?

 Assuming you’ve done enough preparation, you’ll have some specific feedback.
 Don’t hold it back, be it praise or an opportunity to improve.

 Adopt a supportive tone when discussing negative feedback.
 Direct report has just talked about their perspective.
 Use that as a starting point.

 Adjust your feedback based on their perspective.
 This is critical while discussing feedback.

 Be proactive.
 See something the team member working on is falling through?
 Call it out before the risk materialises.
-Don’t wait for the next one-on-one meeting.
-This will help build trust between direct report & you.
+Don’t wait for the 1-1 meetings or performance review process.
+This will help build trust between direct reports & you.
 After all, you are investing in making them successful.

 Offer Suggestions, Document Action Items